Did the Nazis use wire-mesh columns to pour Zyklon-B into the gas chambers at Auschwitz-Birkenau?

 Rudolf Höss, the commandant of Auschwitz-Birkenau, also confirmed the existence of the wire-mesh introduction columns in his memoirs written after the war: “The door would be screwed shut and the waiting disinfection squads would immediately pour the gas [crystals] into the vents in the ceiling of the gas chamber down an air shaft which went to the floor.
 This ensured the rapid distribution of the gas.”

-The wire-mesh introduction columns were not shown on the master blueprints kept in the files in the building office because they were non-structural changes, which were made on the working plans on site.
-The on-site drawings were destroyed before Auschwitz-Birkenau was abandoned.
-However, there is an inventory dated March 3, 1943, written at the time Crema/Gas Chamber 2 was formally completed, which lists “4 Drahtnetzeinschiebvorrichtung,” which translates as “wire-mesh insertion device” or “wire-mesh introduction device.”
+The wire-mesh introduction columns were not shown on the master blueprints because they were non-structural changes.
+Thus, they were added to the working plans on site.
+The on-site drawings were destroyed shortly before Auschwitz-Birkenau was abandoned by the Nazis.
+However, there is an inventory dated March 3, 1943, written at the time Crema/Gas Chamber 2 was formally completed, which lists “4 Drahtnetzeinschiebvorrichtung.”
+This word translates into “wire-mesh insertion device” or “wire-mesh introduction device.”

 By Michael Hanke – Own work, CC BY-SA 3.0, [https://commons.wikimedia.org/w/index.php?curid=129339].

-The wire-mesh introduction columns cannot be found today because they were dismantled and discarded before the cremas/gas chamber buildings were blown up by the Germans in their attempt to erase the evidence of their genocidal crimes.
-However, the existence and function of the wire-mesh introduction columns used to introduce the Zyklon-B into the gas chambers in Auschwitz-Birkenau is corroborated by multiple survivor and perpetrator eyewitness accounts as well as by a surviving German document that lists them in an inventory.
+The wire-mesh columns cannot be found today because they were dismantled and discarded before the Nazis blew up the cremas/gas chamber buildings.
+However, the existence and function of the wire-mesh introduction columns is corroborated by multiple survivor and perpetrator eyewitness accounts as well as by a surviving Nazi inventory list.

 Brian Renk, “Convergence or Divergence?
 On Recent Evidence for Zyklon Induction Holes at Auschwitz-Birkenau Crematory II” at http://www.ihr.org/jhr/v20/v20n5p33_Renk.html.